-The Short and Tragic Life of Robert Peace -Jeff Hobbs
+The Short and Tragic Life of Robert Peace: A Brilliant Young Man Who Left Newark for the Ivy League-Jeff Hobbs

 On May 24, 2011, police responded to calls reporting gunfire on a quiet street in Newark, New Jersey.
 Inside the basement apartment, the found a young man slumped over from several gunshot wounds.
 He was already deceased and at the time, his life and accomplishments were unknown to the officers.
 His name was Robert DeShaun Peace (1971-2011).
 He was 30 years old.
 Following his death, his short and tragic life began to come to light with the publication of this memoir by his former college roommate and friend, Jeff Hobbs, and even Hollywood.
 On October 6, 2014, Antoine Fuqua, the director of the award-winning ‘Training Day’, announced that he would direct a biopic about Peace.

 But just who was Robert DeShaun Peace?
 He was born in East Orange, New Jersey and defied the odds, leaving the inner-city to graduate a degree in molecular biochemistry from Yale University.
 He was raised by a single mother and struggled with his feelings toward his father, who was incarcerated for the majority of his son’s life.
 Fate and luck combined to give the young man for East Orange a golden opportunity to attend Yale University.
 And it was here that he and Hobbs formed the friendship that produced this interesting yet tragic story of a brilliant young man.
 Peace was described as nearly a genius in the things that he did and his life even took him as far as Croatia.
 Sadly, he would return to the very streets he sought to escape which would later claim his life.